grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/plan-rbac-rollout-strategy.md

 | Enterprise logs | grafana-enterprise-logs-app | Admin |

 By default, Viewers will hence be able to see both, On Call and Kentik Connect Pro App plugins.
-If you want to revoke their access to the On Call plugins, you need to:
+If you want to revoke their access to the On Call App plugin, you need to:

 1. Remove the permission to access all application plugins:
    | Action | Scope |